 An ability to develop effective leadership skills and abilities which are vital towards fully executing the various legal obligations.

-An ability to develop an insightful understanding into the scope of administrative law, and to serve with an enriching understanding of this field.
+An ability to develop an insightful understanding into the scope of Intellectual property and to serve with an enriching understanding of this field.

 An ability to develop interpersonal skills and communication skills which are required for client counselling and effectively delivering legal solutions.

 The Candidates who have passed three years unitary program of LL.B. or five year Integrated Law Degree from institutions where the mode of study is a full time program with not less than 45% of marks in aggregate.

 For admissions please visit our portal to register/login yourself and proceed ahead with your admission application.Apply Now